tanay306/LogPress/README.md

 ### 1. Compressing Files

-Compress one or more log files into a single archive.
+Compress one or more log files into a single archive. <archive> can be a complete path with folders as well.
+We have used it as ./archives/<name_of_archive> during the project.

 ```bash
 ./logpress compress <archive> <file1> [file2 ...]